 Clearwing Moths

 There are around 1400 species of clearwing moths (Sessiidae) worldwide, of which only 13 species are known in the Netherlands.
 They are small to moderately large (1.4 – 4.6 cm) wasp-like butterflies that are protected from enemies by this resemblance.
 They have very narrow forewings and fairly broad hindwings with large transparent fields.
 The body is black with red or yellow bands.
-They can be distinguished from wasps by the dark band or spot on the forewing, from which a large number of veins arise.
-The head and eyes are also much smaller than in a wasp and on the legs are adapted tufts of hairs that sometimes have yellow scales at the ends so that they appear to be carrying pollen as bees do.
+They can be distinguished from wasps by the dark band or spot on the forewing, from which many veins arise.
+The head and eyes are also much smaller than in a wasp, and on the legs are adapted tufts of hairs that sometimes have yellow scales at the ends, so they appear to be carrying pollen as bees do.

 Red-tipped Clearwing – 2022 (NL)